 There are several signs that might indicate you've been doxxed.
 You may start receiving unsolicited emails or messages from unknown sources, or find your personal information posted online without your consent.

-Another sign is being contacted by someone who knows personal details about you that you haven't shared publicly.
-If you notice an increase in spam calls or emails, or if people are reaching out to you referencing information that should be private, these could be indicators of doxxing.
+Another sign is being contacted by someone who knows details about you that you haven't shared publicly.
+If you notice an increase in spam calls or emails, or if people reaching out to you are referencing information that should be private, these could be indicators of doxxing.

 Is doxxing always illegal?